SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/pop3-and-imap4/configure-pop3.md

 This example allows configures the following settings for external POP3 connections:

-- **POP3 server FQDN** mail.contoso.com
+- **POP3 server FQDN**: mail.contoso.com

-- **TCP port** 995 for always TLS encrypted connections, and 110 for unencrypted connections or opportunistic TLS (STARTTLS) encrypted connections.
+- **TCP port**: 995 for always TLS encrypted connections, and 110 for unencrypted connections or opportunistic TLS (STARTTLS) encrypted connections.

-- **Internal Exchange server IP address and TCP port for always TLS encrypted connections** All available IPv4 and IPv6 addresses on the server on port 995 (we aren't using the  _SSLBindings_ parameter, and the default value is  `[::]:995,0.0.0.0:995`).
+- **Internal Exchange server IP address and TCP port for always TLS encrypted connections**: All available IPv4 and IPv6 addresses on the server on port 995 (we aren't using the  _SSLBindings_ parameter, and the default value is  `[::]:995,0.0.0.0:995`).

-- **Internal Exchange server IP address and TCP port for unencrypted or opportunistic TLS (STARTTLS) encrypted connections** All available IPv4 and IPv6 addresses on the server on port 110 (we aren't using the  _UnencryptedOrTLSBindings_ parameter, and the default value is  `[::]:110,0.0.0.0:110`).
+- **Internal Exchange server IP address and TCP port for unencrypted or opportunistic TLS (STARTTLS) encrypted connections**: All available IPv4 and IPv6 addresses on the server on port 110 (we aren't using the  _UnencryptedOrTLSBindings_ parameter, and the default value is  `[::]:110,0.0.0.0:110`).

-- **FQDN used for encryption** mail.contoso.com.
+- **FQDN used for encryption**: mail.contoso.com.
 This value identifies the certificate that matches or contains the POP3 server FQDN.

 ```
 Set-PopSettings -ExternalConnectionSettings "mail.contoso.com:995:SSL","mail.contoso.com:110:TLS" -X509CertificateName mail.contoso.com